varuns23/DijetLimitCode/README.txt

-   To start developing your own code, you can either starts directly from the stats.cc file or you can start from one of the example files in the src/ subdirectory by copying it to the current directory
+   To start developing your own code, you can either starts directly from the stats.cc file or you can start from one of the example files in the src/ subdirectory by copying it to the current directory.

    cp -i src/EXAMPLECODE.cc stats.cc

-4) Compile the code:
+3) Compile the code:

    make

-5) Run the code:
+4) Run the code:

-   ./stats MASS BR LFRS
+   ./stats MASS BR ResShapeType

+   where MASS is the resonance mass in GeV, BR is the branching fraction to the final state of interest, and ResShapeType is the resonance shape type.
+A more concrete example of running the code would be

+   ./stats 2000 1.0 qq